- Regular price

-Why We Grow It: These juicy apples produce nice quantities of bittersweet juice that make a nice addition to cider blends.
-Although not the most sought after apple for cider making, the trees start producing fruit at a young age and have large, reliable crops which make them worth considering.
+Why We Grow It: These juicy apples produce good quantities of bittersweet juice that make a nice addition to cider blends.
+The trees start producing fruit at a young age and have large, reliable crops.
+They have preformed well in recent studies at the Vineland Research station in our Canadian growing conditions.

 Canadian Hardiness Zone: 5